Lorraine: Cross of Lorraine

 During World War II, the cross was adopted as the official symbol of the Free French Forces (French: Forces Françaises Libres, or FFL) under Charles de Gaulle.
 Georges Thierry d'Argenlieu suggested the adoption of the Cross of Lorraine as the symbol of the Free French.

 In his General Order No. 2 of 3 July 1940, Vice-Admiral Émile Muselier, chief of the naval and air forces of the Free French for two days, created the bow flag displaying the French colours with a red Cross of Lorraine, and a cockade also featuring the Cross of Lorraine.

 De Gaulle is memorialised at his home village of Colombey-les-Deux-Églises by a gigantic 44.3-meter (145 feet) high Cross of Lorraine.

 Cuisine

 The use of the potato in Lorraine can be traced back to 1665.
 It was imported to Europe from South America.
 It is used in what developed as various traditional dishes of the region, such as the potée lorraine.
-The Breux potato, which takes its name from the village of Breux in the north of the Meuse, is considered to be excellent due to the perfect conditions of the area for its cultivation.
+The Breux potato, which takes its name from the village of Breux in the north of the Meuse, is considered to be excellent because of the perfect conditions of the area for its cultivation.

 Smoked bacon is also a traditional ingredient of the cuisine of Lorraine.
 It is used in various traditional dishes of the region, including the famous quiche Lorraine.
 The mirabelle plum of Lorraine is the emblematic fruit of Lorraine.
 It is used in pies and other desserts, as well as in alcoholic beverages.

 Traditional dishes in the region include: